-7. Run the hot add utility on the second node of the cluster.

-- 8. Repeat step 6 and step 7 for each additional node of the cluster. - 9.
+- 7. Run the hot_add utility on the second node of the cluster. - 8.
+Repeat step 6 and step 7 for each additional node of the cluster. - 9.
 Install the cluster server software.
-See "Installing the cluster server software" on page 77 for instructions. - 10.
+See "Installing the cluster server software" on page 91 for instructions. - 10.
 Manually move the cluster disk groups from the first cluster node to each of the nodes in the cluster, making sure that they can be brought online.
 If they can be brought online with no problems, you are ready to continue with your application software installation.
 If you experience any problems, call IBM support for assistance. - 11.
-Disable RDAC automatic failback feature by changing the DisableLunRebalance registry setting of the [HKEY LOCAL MACHINE\SYSTEM\ CurrentControlSet\Services\rdacdisk\Parameters] registry key from 0 to 3 in each cluster node.
+Disable RDAC or MPIO automatic failback feature by changing the DisableLunRebalance registry setting of the [HKEY_LOCAL_MACHINE\SYSTEM\ CurrentControlSet\Services\rdacdisk\Parameters] if you installed RDAC as the multipath driver or the [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\ Services\ds4dsm\Parameters] registry key if you installed MPIO or MPIO/DSM as multipath driver from 0 to 3 in each cluster node.
 Each node needs to be rebooted for the changes to take effect.

-If this RDAC feature is not disabled, and if a host in a cluster server configuration loses a physical path to a DS4000 storage subsystem controller, the logical drives that are mapped to the cluster group will periodically failover and then failback between cluster nodes until the failed path is restored.
-This behavior is the result of the automatic logical drive failback feature of the RDAC multipath driver.
+If this RDAC or MPIO feature is not disabled, and if a host in a cluster server configuration loses a physical path to a DS4000 storage subsystem controller, the logical drives that are mapped to the cluster group will periodically failover and then failback between cluster nodes until the failed path is restored.
+This behavior is the result of the automatic logical drive failback feature of the RDAC or MPIO multipath driver.
 The cluster node with a failed path to a DS4000 controller will issue a failover command of all logical drives that were mapped to the cluster group to the controller that it can access.
 After a programmed interval, the nodes that did not have a failed path will issue a failback command for the logical drives because they can access both logical drives' controllers, resulting in the cluster node with the failed path to not be able to access certain logical drives.
-This cluster node will then issue a failover command for all logical drives, repeating the logical drives failover-failback
+This cluster node will then issue a failover command for all logical drives, repeating the logical drives failover-failback cycle.